mpandya12/react-navigation.github.io/versioned_docs/version-6.x/handling-safe-area.md

 The rest of this guide gives more information on how to support safe areas in React Navigation.

-## Hidden/Custom Header or Tab Bar
+## Hidden/Custom Header or Tab Bars

 ![Default React Navigation Behavior](/assets/iphoneX/01-iphonex-default.png)